-Full-function trial version is accessible with examples
+Full-function trial version is

 You have to understand that when making tuning changes the flight altitude and smooth curve appears only after adjusting the vertical gradient.